DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

   --cpu_free=CPU_FREE   No more jobs will be launched when the cluster does
                         not have the specified amount of cpus free.
 This will make sure there is room for others on the cluster, but might mean less cpus available for you.
-Default=48.
+Default=48 --cpu_user_queue=CPU_USER_QUEUE
+                        No more jobs will be launched after having cpu_user_queue number of jobs in the queue.
+This prevents users from filling the queue, while still allowing to aim for a high cpu_free target.
+                        Default=500
   --qsub_cmd=QSUB_CMD   Is set automatically by --node flag --node                If executed on dedicated node.
+Although this works,
+                        consider using --crontab instead.
+Default=False --sort                Sort pbs file list.
+Default=False --crontab             Crontab mode.
+Implies --cache, and not compatible with --node.
+Default=False
+  --debug               Debug print statements.
+Default=False

 ```

 Then launch the actual jobs (each job is a ```*.p``` file in ```pbs_in```) using